VincentSh1/RouteForge/README.md

 the only runtime prerequisite; the traffic script runs its HTTP client inside the RouteForge container.

+Set `ROUTEFORGE_ADMIN_SECRET` to a generated 32–256-byte secret from your password manager, using your environment or an ignored `.env` file.
+Use that same value at the Console Login screen.
+No admin credential is checked in.
-Start the stack from the repository root:
+Then start the stack from the repository root:

 ```sh
 docker compose up --build -d